openstack/openstack-ansible/doc/source/install-guide/configure-horizon.rst

 Customizing the Horizon deployment is done within ``/etc/openstack_deploy/user_variables.yml``.

-Securing HAProxy communication with SSL certificates
+Securing Horizon communication with SSL certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The openstack-ansible project provides the ability to secure Horizon